pleo-io/pleo-spa-cicd/edge-lambdas/README.md

     -   `Cache-Control` - we need to modify this header to make sure HTML files are not cached by user's browser

+#### `.well-known` files

+Well known files under [`/.well-known`](https://en.wikipedia.org/wiki/Well-known_URI) URI are exposing some information under a consistent URL across all websites (e.g.
+`.well-known/apple-app-site-association`).
+These are handled in a special way in code, and should work as expected if placed in the `.well-known` directory when uploading to S3.

 ### Usage

 These lambdas as used internally by the Frontend SPA Terraform module.
 Refer to documentation of